evilpaper/frontend-interview-questions/README.md

-# Frontend Interview Questions
+# Frontend Interview Questions (with Answers...:fireworks)

-Frontend Developer Interview Questions with Answers using Minimum Information Principle and Cloze Deletion for effective learning.
+A bunch of common Frontend Developer Interview Questions incl.
+Answers.
+Utilizing the Minimum Information Principle and Cloze Deletion for effective learning.

 ---